-Although all aspects of the role of the NDIS Appeals advocate, as described above, are funded under the NDIS Appeals Program, priority rests with the provision of supports to AAT applicants, AAT applicants participating in the IER program and promotion of assistance available to persons seeking an external review of NDIA decisions.
+Although all aspects of the role of the NDIS Appeals advocate, as described above, are funded under the NDIS Appeals Program, priority rests with the provision of supports to ART applicants and promotion of assistance available to persons seeking an external review of NDIA decisions.

 NDIS Appeals advocacy providers should, wherever possible, seek to see all applicants within five days of contact.